-Note: You are currently viewing documentation for Moodle 2.2.
-Up-to-date documentation for the latest stable version is available here: Gradebook uses.
+Note: You are currently viewing documentation for Moodle 2.9.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Gradebook uses.

 Please add common gradebook uses below to help us in planning gradebook improvements.

 - 2 The keep-it-simple-please teacher